From reduced fuel costs, to fewer emissions and lower road tax, electric vehicles are quickly becoming a considered

 Technology is in abundance for the Jaguar I-PACE, inside and out, with innovation at its core.
 The Touch Pro Duo infotainment system will combine your desired route and previous journey driving styles to create a personalised and accurate range prediction, eliminating the ‘range anxiety’ occasionally suffered by owners of electric vehicles.
 What’s more, you’ll be able to pre-set your climate control while the I-PACE is charging, thus preserving the full driving range for once you are on the move.

 Audi Q4 e-Tron can achieve over 300 miles on a single charge and can sprint from 0-62mph in 6.2 seconds, reaching top speeds of 111 mph.

 The Q4 e-Tron is capable of 125kW fast charging, meaning you can recharge your car from 5 to 80% in 38 minutes – which is the real race when owning an electric vehicle!
 Audi is truly dedicated to taking your electric motor experience to the next level, with new e-Tron electric charging services, providing charging points at 72,000 locations across Europe.

 Equipped with the latest generation of lithium-ion battery, the EQA can charge from 10% - 80% in half an hour and has a capability of reaching 0-62mph in 8.9 seconds, with a driving range in the vicinity of 265 miles.

 The Mercedes-Benz EQA comes with a massive infotainment with two screens and a clever sat-nav that incorporates charging points into your journey.
 The MBUX Infotainment system offers natural voice recognition and learns more about you, including your habits, with every drive.

-The new iX3 Premier Edition is a fully-electric SUV by BMW and will arrive in the showrooms in July 2021.
+The new iX3 Premier Edition is a fully-electric SUV by BMW and arrived in the showrooms in July 2021.